My Photographic Journey

 8. “Re-imaging the People of India” at India International Centre, New Delhi and in France.

 9. “Reciprocation” with Kathryn Myers at Gallery Art & Aesthetic, New Delhi.

-His 3rd book, which had been commissioned by the Rashtrapati Bhawan and Sahapedia, is "Right of the Line - The President's Bodyguard" and its about all aspects of the life and duties of the oldest regiment of the Indian Army, ranging from the pomp and pagentry to the passion and camaraderie of the men and their horses.
-This has been launched in Oct.
+His 3rd book, which had been commissioned by the Rashtrapati Bhawan and Sahapedia, is "Right of the Line - The President's Bodyguard" and its about all aspects of the life and duties of the oldest regiment of the Indian Army, ranging from the pomp and pageantry to the passion and camaraderie of the men and their horses.
+This was launched in Oct.
 2015.
 Following the success of this, he was commissioned to work on "Life in Rashtrapati Bhawan" by them, which is his 4th Photo book and has been published in Dec.
 2016.

 1. "Benaras - Everyday in Eternity",

 2. "Earning Dignity - from Art, Craft and Trade"

 3. "Mobile Stories – Life on the move"

 Dinesh is a Managing Trustee of Nazar Foundation, and one of the Co-founders of the Delhi Photo Festival and was also a Photography Curator for the first 2 editions of the Serendipity Arts Festival.
 He also teaches Photography in various institutions, and is a Director of the Dhrish Academy at the Museo Camera, and also conducts workshops.
 He is the Visual Consultant with Sahapedia and advises on the ‘Sahapedia Frames’ Grant for Cultural Photography.